Apprenticeship Training Likely Leads To A Permanent Job

 Ottawa, ON -- Nationally, 88% of apprentices who completed their program were employed, compared with 82% of those who did not finish, according to the 2007 National Apprenticeship Survey recently rel...

-Ottawa, ON — Nationally, 88% of apprentices who completed their program were employed, compared with 82% of those who did not finish, according to the 2007 National Apprenticeship Survey from Statistics Canada.
+Ottawa, ON — Nationally, 88% of apprentices who completed their program were employed, compared with 82% of those who did not finish, according to the 2007 National Apprenticeship Survey recently released by Statistics Canada.
 Those who completed were also more likely to have full-time jobs and receive substantially higher wages.

 At a provincial and territorial level, apprentices who completed their programs were also more likely to be employed than those who did not finish.
 This difference was more pronounced in Ontario, where 91% of completers were employed compared with 82% of discontinuers.
 In contrast, the difference was least pronounced in Quebec, where 72% of completers and 70% of discontinuers were employed.

 Across Canada, among those who were employed, people who finished their training were more likely to have permanent jobs (80% of completers compared with 76% of discontinuers).
 This was true in all provinces and territories except Alberta, where an equal proportion (77%) of completers and discontinuers who worked held permanent employment.

 Those who completed their programs earned more per hour than those who discontinued their programs.
 Nationally, the median hourly wage of completers was $27 compared with $20 for discontinuers.
 Across provinces and territories, the difference in the median hourly wage between completers and discontinuers was highest in the Atlantic provinces and in Alberta, while it was lowest in the territories and in Saskatchewan.

 More than one-third (36%) of long-term continuers as of 2004 had completed their apprenticeship program by 2007, while 56% were still pursuing their program.
 Only 8% had discontinued their apprenticeship training.